 The day begins for many with an early morning trip to the souk (market), to stock up on the week’s vegetables, fruit, meat and fish, if able to buy these things.
 With 80% of Gaza’s 1.7 million dependent on food aid, for most the market trips are bare necessities (potatoes, tomatoes, onions) or not at all.

 Via a series of pumps and hoses the large, people channel water from ground to the ubiquitous black water tanks on the roofs of almost any Palestinian home.

 Men dress in their better clothes, anywhere from a clean shirt and pants to a clean jalabiya (long robe), and head to the mosque for mid-day prayers.
 The very devout already go to mosque every day, many even for all five daily prayers.
 For others, working or who pray at home, Friday prayers are essential.
 Post-prayers, families have lunch together, the biggest meal of the day, and the rest is up to the individual.

-Evenings on many Fridays, Emad and I walk to the sea, take a pack of pumpkin seeds with us and sit at Gaza’s loveliest spot, watch the lights of fishers too close to the coast (because the ZOF also fires on fishers when they go even near 3 miles off the coast), photograph horses as they race past along the beach, and watch families and youths seeking out the sea, something to do on a Friday in Gaza under siege.
+Evenings on many Fridays, we go to the sea, take a pack of pumpkin seeds with us and sit at Gaza’s loveliest spot, watch the lights of fishers too close to the coast (because the ZOF also fires on fishers when they go even near 3 miles off the coast), photograph horses as they race past along the beach, and watch families and youths seeking out the sea, something to do on a Friday in Gaza under siege.

 Buying in the souks is cheaper than the fruit and veg stores in towns and cities, and while there are markets in different areas on any day of the week, for many in Palestine Friday is the day to do the shopping.